robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     platform: event
 ```

-TO DO - ADD CONDITION TO THIS AUTOMATION
+TO DO - ADD CONDITION TO THIS AUTOMATION.
+UPDATE CLASSIFICATIONBOX COMPONENT AND ADD VERSION TO THIS ARTICLE.

 The notification is shown below.